Horagalles: Characteristics and functions

 Idols of Horagalles are made of wood and have a nail or spike and a piece of flint in the head.
 He has a hammer called Wetschera, Aijeke Wetschera, or Ajeke veċċera, "grandfather's hammer."

 Horagalles is the god of the sky, thunder and lightning, the rainbow, weather, oceans, and lakes and rules over human life, health and wellbeing.
 He punishes "hurtful demons" or "evil spirits" (i.e., trolls) who frequent the rocks and mountains; he destroys them with his lightning, shoots them with his bow, or dashes their brains out with his hammer.
 The rainbow is his bow, "Aijeke dauge".

-Horagalles depicted on Sami shaman drums
+Horagalles depicted on Sámi shaman drums

-On Sami shaman drums Horagalles is occasionally depicted with a sledgehammer in one hand and a cross-hammer in the other, or symbolized by two crossed hammers.
-He made thunder and lightning with one hammer and withdrew them with the other to prevent damage.
+On Sámi shaman drums Horagalles is occasionally depicted with a sledgehammer in one hand and a cross-hammer in the other, or symbolized by two crossed hammers.
+He made thunder and lightning with one hammer and withdrew them with the other to prevent harm to the Sámi or their animals.

 Name and relationship to other gods

-The name Horagalles does not occur in older dictionaries of Sami languages, for instance in the mid-19th century.
+The name Horagalles does not occur in older dictionaries of Sámi languages, for instance in the mid-19th century.
 He is often equated with Tiermes; in 1673 Johannes Scheffer, who did not use the name Horagalles, wrote that when Aijeke thundered, he was called Tiermes.
-There is considerable regional variation in the names; Horagalles (with its various spellings, including Thoragalles) is characteristically southern Sami, and the rainbow is referred to by a variety of names referring to thunder.
+There is considerable regional variation in the names; Horagalles (with its various spellings, including Thoragalles) is characteristically southern Sámi, and the rainbow is referred to by a variety of names referring to thunder.